 Heard the song, “All My Exes Live in Texas” by George Strait?
 Well for some of us that’s a little too close to the truth, ha ha.

 Oh there are exes strewn about several states, but Texas was residence to two pivotal relationships in my midlife.
 Relationships which affected who I am today.
-Happy to say that I’ve also completely let go of.
+Happy to say that I’ve moved on from.

 So how do we let go of past love?
 How can we release our heart from feelings and partners we’ve put our heart and soul into?
 What makes it so hard to move on and start over?

 ♥ 1.
 Some broken relationships create a painful dynamic – through infidelity, money issues or lack of trust – that’s difficult to shake.
 Kind of like an emotional hangover.
 You try to figure out what really happened so you can get closure but you can’t.

 The other person isn’t capable of giving it to you.
 Just as they weren’t able to be a faithful/trustworthy partner.

 ♥ 2.
 Often a really painful breakup is triggered as much by our childhood expectations as our adult ones.
 If you didn’t experience a loving home growing up you’ll search for it as an adult.
 You’ll look for that person who will love you unconditionally and make you feel safe.
 Unfortunately the person you chose wasn’t willing or able to fill that role.